c6o/docs/content/reference/kubeclient.md

     .end()
 ```

 In some cases, you may need to execute arbitrary Typescript code in the middle of a command sequence.
-This is done using the `do` command as shown.
+This is done using the `do` method as shown.
 You provide `do()` with a callback that has the result from the previous command, and the processor command stack.

 ## Functionality